chavarera/PythonScript/Basic/VariableAndDataTypes.md

 ### Variable

 - A variable can be thought of as a memory location that can hold values of a specific type.
 - The value in a variable may change during the life of the program—hence the name **“variable”**.
-- In c programming or in other some programing while defining variable we need to assign its data type but in python we don’t need to write datatype before variable
+- In c programming or other some programing while defining variable we need to assign its data type but in python, we don’t need to write data type before the variable

 Syntax to write variable
 ```python
 Variablename=value
 ```
-Example for integer variable
+Example for an integer variable
 ```python
 #In C Program
 int a=2;